 When selecting your referees, please consider that we ask them to comment on your desire to be a scientist, intellectual capability, creativity and imagination, scientific background in coursework, laboratory and/or technical skills, comparison to other Ph.D. students, suitability for graduate school and research, ability to complete long-term tasks, ability to interact with others, honesty, integrity and maturity.

-Once you enter a recommender's name and email and designate that we can contact them, an email invitation will be sent to your recommender.
+You will be asked to enter each recommender's name and email address into the application system which will send an email invitation to your recommender.
 You can check the status of your recommendation letters, transcripts, etc. on the status page and determine if the request has been sent, received, or the recommender reminded.
-A total of four reminder notifications will be sent at one-week intervals.
 To assure your recommenders that their comments are confidential, we require that you waive your right to view your letters of recommendation and we notify your recommenders accordingly.